-- Children under two years of age have access to a standard cot. - Children over two years of age will have access to a stackable bed, a sleeping mat or a suitable alternative. - Children will have individual beds/ cot with their own mattress, sheet and blankets. - All blankets, sheets and linen will be launder at least once per week and more as necessary and recorded on the cleaning schedule. - The sleep room will be supervised by staff to keep the children in sight and monitor their breathing sleep position, coloration and general well being & safety. - For children under two years of age, sleep logs are carried out every 10 minutes by a staff member.
-The staff member will check the sleeping children to ensure a safe sleeping position, they are breathing comfortably and the facial colour is normal. - Also, the log will record who checked the children and the time of the check. - Beds and cots will be spaced at reasonable intervals apart. - Lighting will be adjustable to ensure a relaxed sleepy environment for the children. - Temperatures, as much as is possible will be maintained between16 degree

-Celsius to 20 degrees Celsius and recorded each day.
+- Children under two years of age have access to a standard cot. - Children over two years of age will have access to a stackable bed, a sleeping mat or a suitable alternative. - Children will have individual beds/ cot with their own mattress, sheet and blankets. - All blankets, sheets and linen will be laundered at least once per week and more as necessary and recorded on the cleaning schedule. - For children under two years of age, sleep logs are carried out every 10 minutes by a staff member.
+The staff member will check the sleeping children to ensure a safe sleeping position, they are breathing comfortably and the facial colour is normal. - Also, the log will record who checked the children and the time of the check. - Beds and cots will be spaced at reasonable intervals apart. - Lighting will be adjustable to ensure a relaxed sleepy environment for the children. - Temperatures, as much as is possible will be maintained between 16 degree Celsius to 20 degrees Celsius and recorded each day. - During peaks of hot or cold weather air conditioning units may be utilised to maintain an optimum temperature. - Staff will ensure no objects of strangulation or choking are present

-- Staff will ensure no objects of strangulation or choking are present or near the sleeping area. - All sleeping practices have been considered with fire safety requirements in mind. - Smoking is strictly forbidden in or around the building.
+- or near the sleeping area. - All sleeping practices have been considered with fire safety requirements in mind. - Smoking is strictly forbidden in or around the building.